cloudintegrator/krakend-plugin/README.md

 ### Introduction
 A demo plugin for the KrakenD API Gateway.
-The plugin simply intercept the incoming request for the **/billing** endpoint and send the payload to a NATS server.
+The plugin simply intercepts the incoming request for the **/billing** endpoint and send the payload to a NATS server.

 ## Prerequisites